mongodb/specifications/source/auth/auth.md

     the same `MongoClient`, the driver MUST raise an error.

   - TOKEN_RESOURCE\
     The URI of the target resource.
-This property is currently only used and required by the Azure built-in OIDC provider integration.
 If `TOKEN_RESOURCE` is provided and `ENVIRONMENT` is not one of `["azure", "gcp"]` or `TOKEN_RESOURCE` is not provided and `ENVIRONMENT` is one of `["azure", "gcp"]`, the driver MUST raise an error.